openstack/nova-specs/specs/victoria-template.rst

 Feature liaison:
   <name and/or nick>

+* Feature liaison is optional.
+However we suggest to find a liaison for your feature as it will help getting your feature merged.
+The :ref:`feature-liaisons` has details about how to find a liaison for your work.
 * If you do not already have agreement from a nova developer to act as your liaison, you may write "Liaison Needed" here and/or in your commit message.